grafana/grafana/docs/sources/enterprise/access-control-refactor/plan-rbac-rollout-strategy.md

 1. Review the list of fixed roles associated with the basic role.
 1. Remove the fixed roles from the basic role.

-### Limit users (regardless of their basic role) the ability to access the Alert Manager, while providing that ability to other users
+### Limit basic role users the ability to access the Alert Manager, while providing that ability to other users

 1. Remove the following fixed roles from all basic roles:
    - fixed:alerts:reader